 That's the bottom line.

-I've been down there twelve times.
+I've been down there 12 times.

-I've been in drug warehouses, I've been on horseback, all terrain vehicle.
+I've been on horseback, all-terrain vehicle.

-Uh, let's see, I've been in helicopters and boats, and uh I've seen people being arrested that later turned out to be gang members, uh the drug warehouses, the tunnels.
+I've been in helicopters and boats, and I've seen people being arrested that later turned out to be gang members.

 I've seen it all everywhere from the Rio Grande straight on across into San Diego.

-And it seems to me that you know what, we have never ever cared about securing that border.
+And it seems to me that, you know what, we have never ever cared about securing that border.

 I agree with you.